StevenTammen/StevenTammen.github.io/pages/about.md

 This site exists to

-- Give me a centralized internet presence
+- Give me a centralized internet presence and place to showcase my work
 - Give me a platform to spread my thoughts on a wide variety of otherwise unrelated topics
 - Contribute to free and open knowledge

 This site does not exist to

-- Market myself
+- Let me paint myself as more capable, educated, or experienced than I really am
 - Make money by locking content behind exclusive mailing lists, monthly subscriptions, or other things of the sort
 - Make money through advertising or affiliate marketing
 - Make money by selling stuff